iamajaykharat/TextPlay-Django/README.md

 ## A Web Application built using Django.

 It is a web application which is built using Django a Python Web Framework.
 As a name suggest it can be used to modify/analyze text.
-Design of of this application is created using Bootstrap.
+Design of this application is created using Bootstrap.

 ## Features of Textplay